drexed/lite-statistics/docs/descriptive/MIN.md

 # - or -

-# No monkey patch available
+# No monkey patch available as its part of Enumerable
 ```